 - independence, objectivity and professional skepticism.

-The Committee may also request the Finance Director and/or Head of Internal Audit to perform the annual assessment of the external auditors.
+The Committee may also request the Group Chief Financial Officer and/or Head of Internal Audit to perform the annual assessment of the external auditors.

 Review of the policy